A FEATURE DOCUMENTARY

 EDITOR

 A Los Angeles-based editor and graphics artist.
 Her work spans trailers, music videos, and branded content for clients including Adult Swim, Cartoon Network, Hulu, Meta, Nike, and Adidas.
 She has created visuals for artists like Janelle Monáe and Tyler, the Creator, and contributed to a wide range of original content across television and digital platforms.
-Safe for the Whole Family is her feature film debut.

 • ANDREW CLANCY